markvaaz/ScarletHooks/README.md

   All webhook URLs and clan mappings are saved and loaded automatically from disk, ensuring settings persist across server restarts.

 - **Flexible Configuration File:**
-  Fine-tune all aspects of the mod via the `ScarletHooks.cfg` file, including intervals, enabled message types, and webhook URLs.
+  Fine-tune all aspects of the mod via the `ScarletHooks.cfg` file, including intervals, enabled message types, webhook URLs, and message formats.

 - **Status and Debug Commands:**
   View current settings, all configured webhooks, and the status of the message dispatch system directly from in-game chat.